Pharmaceutical Manufacturer

 Operating under a $354 million BARDA contract to build domestic API and drug production capacity

-Only 9% of the factories that make active pharmaceutical ingredients for American medicines are located in the United States.
-China and India account for roughly two-thirds of the rest.
-For decades, this arrangement kept drug prices low and went largely unchallenged — until the COVID-19 pandemic exposed how quickly a foreign export ban could empty American pharmacy shelves.
-Now the Food and Drug Administration (FDA) is quietly assembling what amounts to a three-layer incentive stack designed to reverse that dependency: the PreCheck pilot program to accelerate new factory buildouts, a priority review track for generics manufactured entirely on U.S. soil, and a proposed three-year fee waiver for new domestic plants under the next Generic Drug User Fee Amendments (GDUFA) reauthorization.
+Only 9% of the factories making active pharmaceutical ingredients for American medicines are in the U.S.; China and India account for roughly two-thirds.
+For decades, this arrangement kept drug prices low and went largely unchallenged, until the COVID-19 pandemic exposed how quickly a foreign export ban could empty American pharmacy shelves.
+The FDA is assembling three programs to reverse this dependency: PreCheck to accelerate new factory buildouts, priority reviews for domestically made generics, and a proposed three-year fee waiver for new domestic plants under the next Generic Drug User Fee Amendments (GDUFA) reauthorization.

 No stories match your search